 Spencer is by training a high-end management consultant.
 He is a former management consultant with the world’s leading management consultancy (McKinsey & Company), and co-founded Partners in Performance (UK) – a specialist operational turnaround consultancy.
 These days he has a portfolio career, which includes operating his own management consultancy.
 He also spends about half his time working pro bono on the key outstanding problem of science: how to unify all the sciences.

-Fiona has a keen interest in ensuring that the community is aware and can access appropriate social support.
+Loneliness NZ was privileged to have Fiona Sykes as a founding trustee, serving between April 2018 and December 2020.
+She has a keen interest in ensuring that the community can access appropriate social support.